VMware: A Diamond Hidden In Plain Sight (NYSE:VMW)

 Source: Yahoo!
 Finance

 The primary difference in our revenue expectations versus those of the consensus appears to be in the market understanding of the hybrid cloud revenue growth and the pickup in the container business.
-These differences in revenue also manifest in the valuation with significant upside across different valuation multiples and across cases.
+These differences in revenue also manifest in the valuation with a significant upside across different valuation multiples and across cases.

 Valuation